Accessory Buildings Policy

 • any fencing, hedges, etc.,

-other existing accessory structures (with size indicated).
+• other existing accessory structures (with size indicated).

 (b) Board Approval Required:

-i.
-Small buildings (80 or fewer square feet) not attached to the house and less than eight (8) feet in height may be approved by a single director.
+I. Small buildings (80 or fewer square feet) not attached to the house and less than eight (8) feet in height may be approved by a single director.

-ii.
+II.
 An accessory structure larger than 80 square feet and not more than 120 square feet and/or over eight (8) feet in height, or attached to the house, may be approved by two or more Directors in unanimous agreement.
 Disagreements shall be resolved by a quorum of the Board (either at a regularly scheduled meeting, or during a permit review meeting).

-iii.
+III.
 Large structures (more than 120 square feet) must be approved by a quorum of the Board (either at a regularly scheduled meeting, or during a permit review meeting).

-iv.
+IV.
 Any exceptions to this policy shall be reviewed by a quorum of the Board.

 (c) Right of Denial:

-i.
-Accessory structures can be denied a building permit because of size or appearance.
+I. Accessory structures can be denied a building permit because of size or appearance.
 Not all home sites may contain a location that minimizes visual impacts on the neighborhood or that would maintain adequate open space between homes.
 Accessory structures may be denied because of size or appearance, Article V, (a)(2).

 (d) Jurisdictional Permit Required:

-i.
 For accessory structures requiring a jurisdictional (County) permit, the applicant shall provide the Association with a copy of the approved permit(s) for their file prior to commencement of work, if approved by the Association.

 ii.
 Generally, any accessory structure used for storage that is over ten (10) feet in height or over 200 square feet in area requires a building permit from the County in addition to the permit obtained from the Association.
 Special use structures smaller than 200 square feet may also require County approval – check with Washington County Land Use & Transportation to be sure.